drrb/puppet-library/README.md

 # Puppet Library

 A server for your Puppet modules.
+Compatible with [librarian-puppet](http://librarian-puppet.com).

 ## Installation